HadrienG2/starpu-rs/README.md

    [`pkgconf`](http://pkgconf.org/features.html), which is used to locate the various parts of the StarPU installation.
 3. `libclang`, which is used in the process of translating the StarPU C headers to equivalent Rust declarations.
-Note that if you have `clang` itself already installed, you don't need to install `libclang`
+If you already have `clang` installed, you don't need to install `libclang` as well.
+   * If you have multiple releases of clang installed, you may need to set the `EN

 In addition, if StarPU is installed in a non-standard location, you will have to make sure that your `PKG_CONFIG_PATH` is configured correctly (along the lines